Faubion Bowers: Kabuki

 Bowers is known as The Man Who Saved Kabuki in Japan.
 While on his way to Indonesia in 1940, he visited Tokyo's Kabuki-za where he watched the famous Kanadehon Chūshingura kabuki play, and was very moved by kabuki as an art form.
 Four years later he returned to Japan as General MacArthur's secretary during the American Occupation of Japan.
 At this time the Supreme Commander of the Allied Powers thought kabuki should be banned for its portrayal of feudal values.
 Bowers was strongly against this, stating that "Kabuki is not only Japanese culture but world culture and must be preserved for the future."
 He promoted kabuki plays and instructed that a "Dream Team" cast of big kabuki stars should be assembled to perform "Kanadehon Chūshingura" in 1947.
-This performance and many others performed at the Tokyo Army College were a success, and the cast later performed the play in 1950 in East Coast venues across the US.
+This performance and many others performed at the Tokyo Army College were a success, and the cast later performed the play in 1950 in East Coast venues across the USS.